momomo/momomo.com.example.app.Crypto.based.on.hibernate.libraries/README.md

 ## momomo.com.example.app.Crypto

-###### Example application in its beginning days, right now to provide an overview of the database & transactional libraries, their setups and how their used in a fully working example
+###### Example application in its early days
+* Right now to provide an overview of the database & transactional libraries, their setups and how they are used in a completely and fully working application
+    *  Requires a running `postgreSQL`
+        * We might support an *in memory database* in the future for this sample application.

 #### Dependencies
 * [`momomo.com.platform.Core`](https://github.com/momomo/momomo.com.platform.Core)